ratbag package

 - default

-otherwise.
+Trueif this resolution is the default resolution,Falseotherwise.
 Note that only one resolution at a time can be the default.
-Seeset_default()
+Seeset_default().

 - set_default()